 The California Consumer Privacy Act (CCPA)

 The CCPA brought in strict transparency requirements which enable Californian consumers to view all of the personal data a company holds on them.
+It was amended and expanded in January 2023 by the CPRA.

 The Act gives consumers the right to know all of the third parties their personal information is shared with and to stop their data from being shared with third parties.